Calcium carbonate: Crystallization

 All three polymorphs crystallize simultaneously from aqueous solutions under ambient conditions.
 In additive-free aqueous solutions, calcite forms easily as the major product, while aragonite appears only as a minor product.

 At high saturation, vaterite is typically the first phase precipitated, which is followed by a transformation of the vaterite to calcite.
 This behavior seems to follow Ostwald's rule, in which the least stable polymorph crystallizes first, followed by the crystallization of different polymorphs via a sequence of increasingly stable phases.
 However, aragonite, whose stability lies between those of vaterite and calcite, seems to be the exception to this rule, as aragonite does not form as a precursor to calcite under ambient conditions.

 Aragonite occurs in majority when the reaction conditions inhibit the formation of calcite and/or promote the nucleation of aragonite.
 For example, the formation of aragonite is promoted by the presence of magnesium ions, or by using proteins and peptides derived from biological calcium carbonate.
 Some polyamines such as cadaverine and Poly(ethylene imine) have been shown to facilitate the formation of aragonite over calcite.
+Solid‑state NMR analysis has revealed that poly‑aspartate-stabilized ACC contains water molecules that undergo millisecond-timescale flips, illustrating dynamic hydration as a key factor in delaying crystallization.